 Treatment: You can talk to your doctor about a treatment plan to prevent migraines or limit the frequency of the episodes.

 Any impact or injury can lead to trauma, causing pain and soreness.
 While sometimes it may fade away, severe issues like a loose or missing tooth require immediate dental attention.

 Treatment: If a tooth falls out, handle it by its crown, not the root and place it back in.
 If that’s not possible, keep it in a glass of milk or clean water and don’t delay visiting a dentist- book an appointment immediately.

 Uncontrolled diabetes can also lead to dental pain along with other health consequences.
-High blood sugar restricts blood circulation, which can prevent the flow of necessary nutrients to your teeth, affecting their ability to heal.
+High blood sugar restricts blood circulation, preventing the flow of necessary nutrients to your teeth and affecting their ability to heal.
 Nerve pain is known to occur in people with diabetes.

-Treatment: If you have diabetes, inform your dentist and keep them updated on your blood sugar control.
+Treatment: If you have diabetes, inform your dentist and update them on your blood sugar control.
 Let them know if you are suffering from any dental pain.

-Toothache can also be a sign of emergency when any swelling, chest pain accompanies it, shortness of breath, coughing up blood, or any trouble breathing or swallowing.
+Toothache can also be a sign of emergency when any swelling or chest pain accompanies it, shortness of breath, coughing up blood, or trouble breathing or swallowing.
 You need to seek treatment immediately in any such cases.
-If you are looking for a trustworthy dental clinic in South Delhi, contact us at Kamal Dental Clinic.
+If you want a trustworthy dental clinic in South Delhi, contact us at Kamal Dental Clinic.